pasciaks/sabio/scrum.md

         [x] SQL PROC CRUD FOR USERS, PEOPLE (video version), Skills Locations

-        [x] UDT Videos - friends process is candidate for this use.

-        [x] users, people, skills, locations, friends, techcompanies
+        [x] CREATED TABLES users, people, skills, locations, friends, techcompanies

-        [x] insert update delete selectbyid selectedpaginated searchpaginated
+        [x] CREATE 1ST VERSION OF PROCS insert update delete selectbyid selectedpaginated searchpaginated

-        [x] Unique constraint on slug field in friends
+        [x] SET Unique constraint on slug field in friends

-        [x] Bridge Table FriendsSkills FK relationships
+        [x] Bridge Table FriendsSkills FK relationships (USING DESIGN DATABASE DIAGRAM)

-        [x] Images Table, ImageTypes Table,and ImagesImageTypes fk relationship
+        [x] CREATED TABLES Images, ImageTypes and FK relationship

+        [x] Watched all the UDT Videos -

 ### ----- WILL ACCOMPLISH -----

+        [ ] FriendsSkills_Insert, Update, Delete, SelectAll

+        [ ] Friends Select All

-      [ ] UDT Videos
+        [ ] Create bridge table for Images and Friends

+        [ ] Update the friends table to use PrimaryImage as int relationship to images with entityId typeId to retrieve TypeId 3 for Primary Image

 ### ----- BLOCKERS -----

-        (question).. when we move on, will we be using our own DB and stored procedures to integrate with middle tier c# ?
+        (question).. when we move on, will we be using our own DB and stored procedures to integrate with middle tier c#?

         (reason).. implmentation will yield changes needed to our current PROCs after insight gained resulting in more time

 # October 16, 2020